Updated on Saturday 12th November 2022

 The meaning of self-defence in UK

 According to the Criminal Law Act 1967, an individual can use force in the situations like crime prevention, or in assisting in the legitimate arrest of criminals or suspected offenders.
 If the victim strikes an attacker in self-defence, he might be in conflict with the common law because he used reasonable force to defend himself.
 He could also argue that he was using reasonable force to stop a crime from being committed, more of an assault against himself.
-This argument can be defined as legal defence, and for example, if an individual applies force to prevent another from supplying a controlled drug, the act will have statutory defence.
+This argument can be defined as legal defence, and for example, if an individual applies force to prevent another from supplying a controlled drug, the act will have a statutory defence.

 When you need to defend yourself